Kelp is the name given to a group of brown seaweeds, usually large in size, that are capable of forming dense aggregations known as 'kelp forests'.

-Historically, kelp was abundant along the West Sussex coastline, but this important habitat has diminished over time, leaving just a few small patches and individual plants, mostly in shallow water and along the shoreline.
+Historically, kelp was abundant along the West Sussex coastline.
+But this important habitat has diminished over time, leaving just a few small patches and individual plants, mostly in shallow water and along the shoreline.
 Through the Help Our Kelp partnership, we want to bring it back!

-The first step towards restoration is to put some management in place.
-Whilst there are a number of factors which may be affecting the kelp, one manageable factor is fishing effort.
+The first step towards restoration is to put fisheries management in place.
+Whilst there are a number of factors that may be affecting the kelp, one manageable factor is fishing effort.

 Help Our Kelp Latest